sharmisthasg/ASR_SRU/README.md

 ### English (Indian Accent) Continuous Speech

 #### Externally Obtained Datasets:
-##### Hindi Continuous Speech
+* **Hindi Continuous Speech:**

   The dataset consists of 150 sentences in Hindi with 7 different speakers for each.
 It can be accessed [here](https://drive.google.com/open?id=1DHZkTDgRsG3X9YRAzsWXBdYUXj3sE2DY).

-##### English Digits
+* **English Digits:**

   The dataset can be accessed [here](https://github.com/Ralireza/spoken-digit-recognition/tree/master/spoken_digit).

 ## IMPLEMENTATIONS